scythianfuego/nme-android-dynamicsound/README.md

   flash is rather an inconsistent model for unified generative sound api
 - example application doesn't implement fade out to zero volume on note release, so it has clicks and sounds unconvincing.

+**Known issues**

+- synchronization error with following thread crash on slow devices and/or low buffer sizes (typical for Acer Liquid) possibly API should have ability to change sample rate or auto-downsample

 **Usage**